Isabel Bernaus, Artistic Director

 Isabel speaks several languages and is familiar with classical and folk music traditions from many cultures.
 A strong believer that music should be accessible to everyone, she has conducted several choirs with a wide range of singing experiences as part of her lifelong involvement in community projects promoting education and music.

 Susanne enjoys the many facets of her musical life including pianist, composer, conductor, church musician, singer, and teacher.
 She is originally from Hamilton, Ont. where she completed the Applied Music Diploma at Mohawk College and her ARCT in piano performance.
 While working on her B.Mus in Composition at McGill University, she was commissioned to write a short piece for the OSM.
 Her studies brought her back to Ontario where she finished an MA in composition at York University.
-Since then she has been active as a dance accompanist at Pegasus Studios, Metro Movement, Ballet Jorgen, and George Brown College.
-She composes regularly for her church choir and anyone else that wants to perform her music.
-She started a small women’s choir, the ‘Comfort Choir,’ that sings weekly at the bedsides of patients in the Palliative Care ward at Toronto East General Hospital.
-Susanne is the Music Director at Neighbourhood UU Congregation in Leslieville.
-She is currently enrolled and studying in the Master of Sacred Music program at U of T.
+Since then she has been active as a dance accompanist at Pegasus Studios, Randolph Academy of the Arts, Ballet Jorgen, and George Brown College.
+She started the ‘Comfort Choir,’ that sings weekly at the bedsides of patients in the Palliative Care ward at Toronto East General Hospital.
+Her duo, Houndbelly, perform their original songs in local clubs.
+Susanne is the Music Director at Neighbourhood UU Congregation in Leslieville where she leads the choir, band, and monthly chant evenings.